The best of the 3rd World

 Sourced from an 80 year old fisherman in a fishing village near Montanita Ecuador, a surfing hot spot for backpacking tourists from around the world.

 The wild Ecuadorean flavors in fresh buds are fruity with a touch of pepper.
-Very nice and is probably the best tasting weed I've grown.
-THC is about 12% and is the same clear headed high you get from Ecuadorean Chola or a fresh Honduran Landrace.
+Very nice and is probably the best tasting weed I've grown. and is the same clear headed high you get from Ecuadorean Chola or a fresh Honduran Landrace.
 A daytime smoke that allows you to focus on a task like a laser.

 When you smoke this, the greens are greener, the sky is bluer, the air smells fresher, and food tastes amazing.
 But don't smoke this if you're on a diet.
 Fair warning because you'll have a second or third plate.